karandave211/karandave211.github.io/_posts/2026-04-24-5-seo-lessons-intern-at-shaligram-infotech.md

 - **With developers** – to implement schema markup and resolve Core Web Vitals issues
 - **With clients** – to align SEO tactics with genuine business objectives, not arbitrary keyword lists

 **Professional practice:** Instead of delivering raw audit reports, I now present prioritized action plans with clear effort estimates (High / Medium / Low) and expected impact.

-Clients and stakeholders respond far more positively to structured, actionable guidance.
+Dealing with client objections is a recurring theme – read my take on [why local businesses ignore SEO](/seo/why-local-businesses-ignore-seo-ahmedabad/) and how to persuade them.

 ---